 See how we have used our allocated funds to improve PE and Sport at St Michael’s below.

 After School Sports Clubs

 We are very fortunate that the staff give up their time to run a variety of after sports clubs.
 Each term an overview of the clubs on offer is sent to parents to select.
-Forms are returned to school and clubs allocated on a first come first served basis.
 The breadth and variety of after school sports has increased greatly and the children have the opportunity to sample new sports and develop their sporting skills and talents.
 Please refer to the Clubs section of the school website to gain a detailed overview of what is on offer, when and the skills we aim to develop.
 We also offer booster clubs to provide extra support to children that need some extra time to practice their skills.
-Below is an overview of the enrichment opportunities for this academic year.
+Autumn Clubs 2023

 PE & Sports Subject Specialist Leader

 At St. Michael’s there is a sports specialist lead teacher allocated to overseeing the development and promotion of sport.
 The PE/Sports Subject Leader has the responsibility of planning, co-ordinating and developing sports at school.
 An action plan is drafted annually identifying aspects to be developed for this area and is monitored regularly to ascertain the progress and impact upon the development of sport for the children.